 Government makes "restriction-testing declaration" and issues compulsory testing notice in respect of specified "restricted area" in Jordan

-The Government will set up temporary specimen collection stations at the "restricted area" and request persons subject to compulsory testing to undergo testing before 2.30am tomorrow.
-Persons subject to compulsory testing will be arranged to undergo nucleic acid testing at specimen collection stations where dedicated staff will collect samples through combined nasal and throat swabs.
+The Government will set up temporary specimen collection stations at the "restricted area" and request persons subject to compulsory testing to undergo testing before 0.00am tomorrow.
+Persons subject to compulsory testing will be arranged to undergo nucleic acid test at specimen collection stations where dedicated staff will collect samples through combined nasal and throat swabs.
 Persons subject to compulsory testing must stay at their place of residence until all test results are ascertained to avoid cross-infection risk.
-The Government will arrange door-to-door specimen collection for people with impaired mobility and elderly persons.
+The Government will arrange door-to-door specimen collection for people with impaired mobility and elderly persons, or make arrangement for them to self-collect and submit the deep throat saliva specimen.

 "We understand that this exercise will cause inconvenience to the public.
-The Government has made arrangements to carry out testing for all persons present in the 'restricted area' as soon as possible at night after most people have returned home.
-The aim is to strive to complete testing of all identified persons subject to compulsory testing and confirm the results, and finish the exercise at around 8am tomorrow with a view to allowing residents to leave their premises at around 8am.
-The Government will make a public announcement when the declaration expires officially.
-In the cases in which employees are unable to go to work because of the declaration, the Government hopes their employers can exercise discretion and not deduct the salaries or benefits of the employees."
+The Government has made arrangements to carry out testing for all persons present in the 'restricted area' as soon as possible at night after most people are released from work.
+The aim is to strive to complete testing of all identified persons subject to compulsory testing and confirm the results, and finish the exercise at around 7am tomorrow with a view to allowing residents to start getting to work around 7am.
+The Government will make public announcement when the declaration expires officially.
+In the case when employees are unable to go to work because of the declaration, the Government hopes their employers can exercise discretion and not to deduct the salary or benefit from the employees."

-Persons in the "restricted area" who have undergone testing from April 14 to 16, 2021, and are able to provide the SMS notification through a mobile phone or related certification containing the test results, are not required to take the test again.
+Persons in the "restricted area" who have undergone testing from January 31 to February 2, 2021, and are able to provide the SMS notification through mobile phone or related certification containing the test results, are not required to take the test again.
 However, they are required to stay in their premises until all such persons identified in the area have undergone testing and the test results are mostly ascertained.
-Also, according to the compulsory testing notice issued today, any person who had been present at the above building for more than two hours from April 9 to 16, 2021, even if they were not present in the "restricted area" at the time when the declaration took effect, must undergo compulsory testing on or before April 18.
+Also, according to the compulsory testing notice issued today, any person who had been present at any of the buildings for more than two hours from January 20 to February 2, 2021, even if they were not present in the "restricted area" at the time when the declaration took effect, they must undergo compulsory testing by February 4.

-The Government appeals to persons subject to compulsory testing for their full co-operation by registering and undergoing testing, and waiting for the results patiently at home.
-The Government will strictly follow up on whether the persons concerned have complied with the compulsory testing notices and "restriction-testing declaration".
+The Government appeals to persons subject to compulsory testing for their full co-operation by registering and undergoing testing, and waiting for the result patiently at home.
+The Government will strictly follow up on whether the concerned persons have complied with the compulsory testing notices and restriction-testing declaration.
 Any person who fails to comply with the compulsory testing notices commits an offence and may be fined a fixed penalty of $5,000.
 The person would also be issued with a compulsory testing order requiring him or her to undergo testing within a specified time frame.
-Failure to comply with the compulsory testing order or the "restriction-testing declaration" is an offence and the offender would be liable to a fine at level 4 ($25,000) and imprisonment for six months.
+Failure to comply with the compulsory testing order or the restriction-testing declaration is an offence and the offender would be liable to a fine at level 4 ($25,000) and imprisonment for six months.